joshuahwfwEE/vdma-control/README.md

 4. M_AXIS_MM2S => AXI4_Stream Subset Converter => TX frame CRC:
    the data stream is active while tready and tvalid is asserted by VDMA notice that the frequence of data stream needs to be same to the data stream in S_AXIS S2MM

-VDMA Status:
-M_AXI_MM2S 04h:
-11000
-10000
-10001
-M_AXI_S2MM 34h:
-10000
+Support enviroment: vivado 2020.2, vitis 2020.2